-The Contractor shall be responsible for ensuring that the Contractor-operated treatment services and all treatment providers, with whom Contractor makes a contract or otherwise pays for the services, submit a monthly DATAR report in an electronic copy format as provided by DHCS.

-In instances where the Contractor maintains, either directly or indirectly, a central intake unit or equivalent, which provides intake services including a waiting list, the Contractor shall identify and begin submitting monthly DATAR reports for the central intake unit by a date to be specified by DHCS.

-- 2. Contractor shall ensure that all DATAR reports are submitted by either Contractor-operated treatment services and by each subcontracted treatment provider to DHCS by the 10th of the month following the report activity month. - 3.
-Contractor shall ensure that all applicable providers are enrolled in DHCS' web-based DATARWeb program for submission of data, accessible on the DHCS website when executing the subcontract. - 4.
-If the Contractor or its subcontractor experiences system or service failure or other extraordinary circumstances that affect its ability to timely submit a monthly DATAR report, and/or to meet data compliance requirements, the Contractor shall report the problem in writing by secure, encrypted email to: DHCS by e-mail at ITServiceDesk@dhcs.ca.gov before the established data submission deadlines.
+- The Contractor shall be responsible for ensuring that the Contractor-operated treatment services and all treatment providers, with whom Contractor makes a contract or otherwise pays for the services, submit a monthly DATAR report in an electronic copy format as provided by DHCS. - In those instances, where the Contractor maintains, either directly or indirectly, a central intake unit or equivalent which provides intake services including a waiting list, the Contractor shall identify and begin submitting monthly DATAR reports for the central intake unit by a date to be specified by DHCS. - 2.
+The Contractor shall ensure that all DATAR reports are submitted by either Contractoroperated treatment services and by each subcontracted treatment provider to DHCS by the 10th of the month following the report activity month. - 3.
+The Contractor shall ensure that all applicable providers are enrolled in DHCS' web-based DATARWeb program for submission of data, accessible on the DHCS website when executing the subcontract. - 4.
+If the Contractor or its subcontractor experiences system or service failure or other extraordinary circumstances that affect its ability to timely submit a monthly DATAR report, and/or to meet data compliance requirements, the Contractor shall report the problem in writing by secure, encrypted e-mail to: DHCS by e-mail at ITServiceDesk@dhcs.ca.gov before the established data submission deadlines.
 The written notice shall include a corrective action plan that is subject to review and approval by DHCS.
-A grace period of up to sixty days may be granted, at DHCS' sole discretion, for the Contractor to resolve the problem before DMC payments are withheld (See Exhibit B, Part II, Section 2). - 5.
-If DHCS experiences system or service failure, no penalties will be assessed to Contractor for late data submission. - 6.
-The Contractor shall be considered compliant if a minimum of 95% of required DATAR reports from the Contractor's treatment providers are received by the due date. - F. Failure to meet required reporting requirements shall result in: - 1.
-DHCS shall issue a Notice of Deficiency (Deficiencies) to Contractor regarding specified providers with a deadline to submit the required data and a request for a CAP to ensure timely reporting in the future.
-DHCS will approve or reject the CAP or request revisions to the CAP, which shall be resubmitted to DHCS within 30 days. - 2.
-If the Contractor has not ensured compliance with the data submission or CAP request within the designated timeline, then DHCS may withhold funds until all data is submitted.
-DHCS shall inform the Contractor 30 calendar days in advance of when funds will be withheld.
+A grace period of up to 60 days may be granted, at DHCS' sole discretion, for the Contractor to resolve the problem before SABG payments are withheld pursuant to 45 CFR Section 75.371 and HSC Section 11817.8.
+(See Exhibit B, Part II, Section (2)(A)(6)). - 5.
+If DHCS experiences system or service failure, no penalties will be assessed to Contractor for late data submission.

+6. The Contractor shall be considered compliant if a minimum of 95% of required DATAR reports from the Contractor's treatment providers are received by the due date.